yashr0507/UCL-Finals-Shot-Analysis/README.md

 ## Overview

-This project analyzes shot data from UEFA Champions League Finals between 2009 and 2019 using StatsBomb Open Data.
-The goal was to explore shooting efficiency, expected goals (xG), player overperformance relative to xG, and shot location patterns in football's biggest club match.
+This project analyzes shot data from UEFA Champions League Finals between 2009 and 2019 using the StatsBomb Open Data dataset.

+The objective was to explore shooting patterns, player performance, and expected goals (xG) in some of the most important matches in world football.
+The analysis combines data processing, statistical analysis, and data visualization using Python.

 ## Dataset

+Source: StatsBomb Open Data

+Competition:

-* Competition: UEFA Champions League Finals
+* UEFA Champions League

+Seasons:

+* 2008/09 to 2018/19 Finals

+Data includes:

+* Shot locations
+* Expected Goals (xG)
+* Shot outcomes
+* Player information
-* Seasons: 2009–2019
+* Match information
-* Total Shots: 321
-* Total Goals: 40
-* Data Source: StatsBomb Open Data

-## Objectives

-* Analyze shot distribution across different areas of the pitch.
-* Compare goals scored against expected goals (xG).
-* Identify the biggest xG overperformers and underperformers.
-* Compare the shooting profiles of Lionel Messi and Cristiano Ronaldo in UCL Finals.
-* Visualize spatial shooting patterns using football pitch maps.
+Penalty shootout events were excluded from the analysis.

-## Key Findings
+## Key Questions

+* Which players overperformed their expected goals?
+* Which players underperformed their expected goals?
-* Most shots were taken from inside the penalty area.
+* Where are most shots taken from in Champions League Finals?
-* Gareth Bale recorded the highest positive 'Goals − x' value among players with at least five shots.
-* Arjen Robben recorded the largest negative 'Goals − xG' value among players with at least five shots.
-* Messi and Ronaldo showed different shot selection patterns despite producing similar levels of shot quality.
+* How do Lionel Messi and Cristiano Ronaldo compare in terms of shot quality and finishing?
+* How are shots distributed across different shooting zones?

+## Methodology

+### Data Processing

+The event data from each final was loaded and filtered to include only shot events.

+For each shot, the following variables were extracted:

+* Match ID
+* Player Name
+* Shot Location (x, y)
+* Expected Goals (xG)
+* Shot Outcome

+Players with fewer than five shots across all finals were excluded from player-level comparisons to reduce small-sample bias.

+### Shot Zones

+Shots were classified into three zones:

+1. Six-Yard Box
+2. Penalty Box
+3. Outside Penalty Box

+This allowed analysis of where shots were taken and how goal-scoring probability varied by location.

 ## Visualizations

+The project generates:

 ### Messi vs Ronaldo Shot Map

-Comparison of shot locations, goals, and xG in Champions League Finals.
+Comparison of:

+* Shot locations
+* Goal locations
+* Shot quality (xG)
+* Total goals scored

 ### xG Overperformers

-Players who scored more goals than expected based on shot quality.
+Players who scored more goals than expected based on xG.

+Metric:

+Goals − xG

 ### xG Underperformers

-Players who scored fewer goals than expected based on shot quality.
+Players who scored fewer goals than expected based on xG.

+Metric:

+Goals − xG

 ### Shot Zone Distribution

 Percentage of shots taken from:

-* 6-yard box
+* Six-yard box
 * Penalty box
 * Outside penalty box

-### Shot Location Map by Zone
+### Shot Zone Map

-Spatial visualization of all shots categorized by shooting zone.
+Visualization of all shots grouped by shooting zone.

-## Methodology

-Expected Goals (xG) values were provided directly by StatsBomb.

-For player-level xG comparisons, only players with at least five shots were included to reduce small-sample bias.

-Shot locations were grouped into three zones:

-* 6-yard box
-* Penalty box
-* Outside penalty box

-## Tools Used
+## Technologies Used

 * Python
 * Pandas
 * Matplotlib
 * mplsoccer

-* StatsBomb Open Data
+## Key Findings

+* Most shots in Champions League Finals originate from inside the penalty area.
+* Finishing performance varies significantly even among elite players.
+* Expected Goals provides a useful benchmark for evaluating finishing efficiency.
+* Shot location strongly influences scoring probability.

 ## Future Improvements

-* Shot angle analysis
-* Team-level comparisons
+* Include additional Champions League seasons
+* Analyze team-level shooting performance
+* Compare different competitions
+* Build interactive visualizations using Plotly
-* Season-by-season xG trends
+* Investigate trends in xG over time
-* Pass network analysis
-* Shot assist analysis